 "Take this to Rapunzel," he said as he pulled out the necklace.
 The fairy smiled and shot up before taking hold of it.

 "Yes sir," she said heartily before shooting off, leaving a trail of glittering dust behind her.

-Immortality was already starting to lose it's novelty.
-(Chapter 2)
+Immortality was already starting to lose its novelty.

 - Stock Gods: As expected from a story centered around a pantheon.

 - Earth Mother: Elinor, Goddess of Childbirth and Motherhood, matron of wives and mothers and mother to Merida.

 - Nature Gods

 - Love Goddess: Anna, the Goddess of Love.
 Sister to Elsa, Goddess of Winter.
 Despite being the matron goddess of all things love, Anna herself does not know what it is like to experience actual romantic love.
 She does not even know why people kiss until Hiccup kisses her just to shut her up.